Bird trapping

 Limesticks

-The use of glue to catch birds has been known since the Stone Age.
-To this day, glue rods (known as limesticks) are the most common method used in Europe for bird catching.
+The use of glue to catch wild birds has been known since the Stone Age.
+To this day, glue sticks (more commonly known as 'limesticks') are the most common method used in Europe for bird catching.
 It consists of a stick or branch coated with a strong adhesive substance.
 Once the horizontal traps are placed in a bush, birds identify them as a suitable perch and land on them.
 They are instantly stuck and become even more ensnared as they try to free themselves.

 The glue is traditionally made from the flesh of mistletoe or plum juice, although, synthetic adhesives are also used.
-Limesticks can still be found today in Spain and France (where they are permitted with a special derogation for the "preservation of traditions"), in Greece, Turkey, Cyprus and everywhere in the Middle East and North Africa.
+Limesticks can still be found today in Spain and France (where they were permitted with a special derogation for the "preservation of traditions" until 2022), in Greece, Turkey, Cyprus and everywhere in the Middle East and North Africa.
 In Italy, they were common in the past, but they have almost completely disappeared.

 Like bow traps, limesticks are live-capture traps.
 If we find live birds on limesticks during our bird protection camps, we can often free them unharmed.